nationalarchives/dr2-ingest/terraform/README.md

 ### Troubleshooting:

-1. if after running `terraform init`, you get
-`Error refreshing state: Unable to access object "terraform.state" in S3 bucket "{management_bucket}" operation error S3: HeadObject, https response error StatusCode: 403...` you need to `aws sso login...` login with your aws credentials for the management account

 1. If you get the message starting with `Failed to unlock state: failed to delete the lock file...`, ask the person in the `Who:` section (of the message) if it is alright to unlock the state, if it is, run `terraform force-unlock [ID]`.

-1. If after running `aws sts assume-role --role-arn arn:aws:iam::[account number]:role/[terraform role] --role-session-name run-terraform`, you get this error `An error occurred (ExpiredToken) when calling the AssumeRole operation: The security token included in the request is expired`, it's probably because you've already got credentials set in your environment variables, so run `unset AWS_SECRET_ACCESS_KEY && unset AWS_ACCESS_KEY_ID && unset AWS_SESSION_TOKEN` and run again
+1. If after running `aws sts assume-role --role-arn arn:aws:iam::[account number]:role/[terraform role] --role-session-name run-terraform`, you get this error `An error occurred (ExpiredToken) when calling the AssumeRole operation: The security token included in the request is expired`, it's probably because you've already got credentials set in your environment variables, so run `unset AWS_SECRET_ACCESS_KEY && unset AWS_ACCESS_KEY_ID && unset AWS_SESSION_TOKEN`, and follow the instructions at step 4

+1. If after running `terraform init`, you get `Error refreshing state: Unable to access object "terraform.state" in S3 bucket "{management_bucket}" operation error S3: HeadObject, https response error StatusCode: 403...`
+   , just run `unset AWS_SECRET_ACCESS_KEY && unset AWS_ACCESS_KEY_ID && unset AWS_SESSION_TOKEN`, and follow the instructions at step 4

 1. If you get this error:
     ```